Stainless Steel Rolex Watches

 Oyster Perpetuals are perhaps the most unassuming watches Rolex make, or have ever made.
 In the archives, you will find gold versions, but the vast majority are forged from Rolex’s flawless stainless steel.

-Interestingly, until very recently, they have never been larger than 36mm, so they make the ideal wear for both men and women.
+Interestingly, until very recently, they have never been larger than 36mm.
+As a result, they make the ideal wear for both men and women.
 Or, for a truly elegant female timepiece, the Ladies Oyster Perpetual series are all under 30mm.

-If you are looking for the perfect gateway into the world of vintage Rolex collecting, or are just after that one good watch that will last a lifetime and be passed down as an heirloom, the Oyster Perpetual should be your first port of call.
+If you are looking for the perfect gateway into the world of vintage Rolex collecting, or are just after that one good watch that will last a lifetime to pass down as an heirloom, the Oyster Perpetual should be your first port of call.

 The Rolex Submariner